 Question: I want to can peach pie filling.
 My question is why 1 3/4 cups lemon juice?
 You do not add lemon juice to your regular canned peaches.
 I am leery of so much lemon juice making it uneatable – made some strawberry ice cream that called for lemon juice and that was all u could taste.

-Answer: This is the recipe that I’ve always used and I don’t notice that the lemon juice affects the flavor.
-According to this article… http://nchfp.uga.edu/how/can_02/can_pie/pie_fillings.html The lemon juice should not be changed.
-You can change the spices, like add cinnamon or almond but the lemon juice will affect the preservation of the peaches.
+Answer: This is the recipe that I’ve always used, and I don’t notice that the lemon juice affects the flavor.
+According to the NCHFP, the lemon juice should not be changed.
+You can change the spices, like add cinnamon or almond extract, but the lemon juice will affect the preservation of the peaches.

 The other option is to just can the peaches and then create your pie filling when you make the pie.
 That way you can leave out the lemon juice.